-To celebrate Middle Earth Weekend we will be running a guided Tolkien / Hobbit Bus Tour on the Big Brum Buz
+To celebrate the life of John Ronald Raul Tolkien in Birmingham we will be running a guided Tolkien / Hobbit Bus Tour on the Big Brum Buz

 Our `unexpected journey‘ will highlight the area around Sarehole Mill which is said to have been the model for `The Shire‘ the home of the hobbits and Moseley Bog which is recalled in Tolkien’s description of the `Old Forest’ last of the primeval wild woods where `Tom Bombadil’ lived.